evolutionleo/messager/README.md

 # messager
-A minimalistic social network, created using NodeJS + ReactJS
+A minimalistic social network, created using NodeJS + ReactJS.